microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ![react intellisense](images/reactjs/intellisense.png)

-VS Code uses the TypeScript language service for it's JavaScript code intelligence and it has a feature called [Automatic Type Acquisition](/docs/languages/javascript.md#automatic-type-acquisition) (ATA) which pulls down the npm Type Definition files (`*.d.ts`) for the npm modules referenced in the `package.json`.
+VS Code uses the TypeScript language service for it's JavaScript code intelligence and it has a feature called [Automatic Type Acquisition](/docs/languages/javascript.md#automatic-type-acquisition) (ATA).
+ATA pulls down the npm Type Definition files (`*.d.ts`) for the npm modules referenced in the `package.json`.

 If you select a method, you'll also get parameter help: